 Rio Tinto's beneficial shareholdings in the Company potentially give Rio Tinto the voting power to influence the policies, business and affairs of Entrée and the outcome of any significant corporate transaction or other matter, including a merger, business combination or a sale of all, or substantially all, of Entrée's assets.
-In addition, Rio Tinto has operational control over the Joint Venture Property.
+In addition, Rio Tinto (on behalf of OTLLC) has operational control over the Joint Venture Property.
 OTLLC also has a right of first refusal with respect to any proposed disposition by Entrée of an interest in Shivee West, which is not subject to the Entrée-OTLLC Joint Venture.
 The share position in the Company of each of Turquoise Hill and Rio Tinto may have the effect of delaying, deterring or preventing a transaction involving a change of control of the Company in favour of a third party that otherwise could result in a premium in the market price of the Company's common shares in the future.
-This risk could be mitigated by the Funding Agreement, which provides that Sandstorm will vote its shares in the manner specified by the Company's board of directors with respect to a take-over of the Company, provided the acquirer has agreed to deliver to Sandstorm a deed of adherence to the Funding Agreement.

 Entrée must comply with licence and permitting requirements.
 In Mongolia, the Shivee Tolgoi and Javhlant exploration licences were converted to mining licences on October 27, 2009.
 These licences now have a term of 30 years, with two potential extensions of 20 years each.
 The total estimated annual fees in order to maintain the Shivee Tolgoi and Javhlant mining licences in good standing is \$1,100,000.
 Approximately \$600,000 of the total is recoverable from, or loaned by, OTLLC.
+Subsequent to the year ended December 31, 2014, the Government of Mongolia announced that the annual fees will be now be denominated in Tugriks.
+As a consequence, the annual amount payable in United States dollars will be subject to foreign currency fluctuation.

 In Nevada, maintenance fees must be paid to the BLM.
 For the 2014 assessment year, the aggregate fee for the Ann Mason Project is approximately \$189,000.
+Due to addition land staking and acquisitions, the annual maintenance fees for 2015 are expected to be approximately \$320,000.